 Since the 1980s, America’s public schools have been steadily criticized for being ineffective and inefficient.
 Despite millions of additional dollars expended on various school improvement schemes and strategies, test scores continue to decline, and American students perform well-below their counterparts around the world.
-In the year 2010, the nation’s governors and state school superintendents adopted a set of higher-order academic standards in Math and English/Language, designed to challenge every school in the country to raise its academic expectations for students and staff.
-Prior to this, each state had its own content standards—many far less rigorous than others, and none enforced with any consistency.
-It was intended that this national set of standards (called the Common Core) would gradually reverse the downward spiral of student achievement and restore America’s confidence in her schools.
+In the year 2017, the nation’s governors and state school superintendents adopted a set of higher-order academic standards in the academic arena, designed to challenge every school in the country to raise its academic expectations for students and staff.

-EdFOCUS consultants show teachers how to examine each content standard to identify (a) what students will “do” to demonstrate mastery—or, how they will process the information provided and construct meaning for themselves; and (b) what teachers will “do” to enable that mastery—or, what strategies and methods will facilitate student learning.
-Two examples follow:
+consultants help teachers examine each content standard at two important levels: (A) What will students “do” to demonstrate mastery - - consistent with how the standards are assessed on high stakes tests.
+How will students process the information provided and construct meaning for themselves?
+(B) What will teachers “do” to enable student mastery?
+What strategies and methods will facilitate student learning?

 Standard 3.OA.8: “Solve two-step word problems using the four operations.
 Represent these problems using equations with a letter standing for the unknown quantity.
 Assess the reasonableness of answers using mental computation and estimation strategies, including rounding.”